salespedrogabriel/ENG1133-Final-Graduation-Project/omniglot/README.md

 # One-Shot Learning with Omniglot using a Siamese Network

 This project implements an image classifier based on One-Shot Learning using Siamese Neural Networks and the [Omniglot dataset](https://github.com/brendenlake/omniglot).
+Make sure to unzip [data.rar]() file

 ## Project Structure